 U Sports, a privately owned Canadian organization founded in 1962, is the primary governing body for university sports in Canada.
 As of 2023, it employs approximately 150 people and oversees athletic competition at the majority of Canadian universities offering degree programs.
 Its main function is the administration and regulation of intercollegiate spectator sports.

 U Sports offers 2 products in the media and telecoms services and sports industries.
-U Sports's product portfolio comprises of streaming services and contact sports.
+U Sports's product portfolio comprises of media and TV services and contact sports.

 Subscribe for full access to U Sports's products in full detail